 So where did this thing called “tort reform” come from, and what exactly is it?

 Back in the 1950s, the insurance industry figured out that they were the ones who were ultimately held responsible for compensating victims of personal injury.
 How is insurance responsible, you ask?
 Let’s consider the role of negligence.

-Back in the 1950’s, the insurance industry figured out that they were the ones who were ultimately held responsible for compensating victims of personal injury.
-A reckless driver crashes at a high rate of speed into a nice family, killing them all.
-The Reckless Driver has committed a tort.
+Let’s say a reckless driver crashes at a high rate of speed into a family, killing them all.
+The reckless driver has committed a tort.
 A tort is defined as a wrongful act (or failure to act) which injures another and for which the law permits a civil (non-criminal) action to be brought in court.

-So how did “tort reform” progress from a foul, rancid, greedy idea to a political agenda.
-That will be coming up in our next installment.
+So how did “tort reform” progress from a foul, rancid, greedy idea to a political agenda?
+That is a topic for another day.